Transit Development Plan

 - Improvement in the frequency and reliability of service between communities inside and outside TriMet and South Metro Area Regional Transit (SMART) service areas.

 - Coordination between service providers to reduce fragmentation in the provision of transportation services.

 - Implementation of programs to provide transit service for students in grades 9-12.

-The Transit Development Plan will guide the investment priorities proposed to the Oregon Department of Transportation for the Statewide Transportation Improvement Fund for FY 2021-2022 and FY 2022-2023.
-Per Keep Oregon Moving (HB 2017), Washington County’s proposal must be included in the TriMet Tri-county Public Transportation Improvement Plan for the three-county Metro area and approved by the TriMet HB 2017 Transit Advisory Committee, the TriMet Board of Directors and the Oregon Transportation Commission.
+Per Keep Oregon Moving (HB 2017), our proposal must be included in the TriMet Tri-county Public Transportation Improvement Plan for the three-county Metro area and approved by the TriMet HB 2017 Transit Advisory Committee, the TriMet Board of Directors and the Oregon Transportation Commission.